7 Deploying Data Science Projects

 Analysis reports None None None GitHub Pages, Netlify, Vercel, Quarto Pub

-Interactive visualizations Medium Low Static GitHub Pages (with JavaScript), Netlify
+Interactive visualisations Medium Low Static GitHub Pages (with JavaScript), Netlify

-Dashboards High Medium Often dynamic Heroku, Render, shinyapps.io
+Dashboards High Medium Often dynamic Render, Fly.io, Railway, shinyapps.io, Posit Connect Cloud

-ML model APIs Low High May need database Cloud platforms (AWS, GCP, Azure)
+ML model APIs Low High May need database Google Cloud Run, AWS App Runner, Azure Container Apps

 Understanding these requirements helps you choose the most appropriate deployment strategy.